CV page

 Matthew Jacobson

-On 12th December 2022, I have started a postdoctoral research position at the Division of Agrarian History.
+I am a postdoctoral research associate at the Division of Agrarian History.
 I am originally an archaeologist and my research is focused on palaeoclimate reconstructions and the impacts of climate changes on past agriculture and societies.

 Research

 I am a collaborator on the research project "The agricultural history of East and Southeast Asia", with Janken Myrdal and Karin Holmgren.
-My current task is to examine evidence for changing climatic conditions to assess natural influences on subsistence shifts/patterns.
+My current task is to examine evidence for changing climatic conditions to assess natural influences on subsistence shifts/patterns within a side project entitled "Palaeoclimate Change, the Evolution of Monsoon Dynamics, and Societal Impacts in Southeast Asia".

-• Climatic constraints on speleothem deposition in SW Asia, with Sam Nicholson (Max Planck Institute for Chemistry, Germany) and others
+• Speleothem meta-analysis from SW Asia: (1) Climatic constraints on speleothem deposition and (2) comparative analysis of proximate archaeological evidence, primarily with Sam Nicholson (Max Planck Institute for Chemistry, Germany)

 • Challenges in understanding climate change impacts through Roman and Byzantine archaeology, with Jordan Pickett (University of Georgia, USA)